Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 Figure \ref{fig:3pcfBAO} shows the dependence on the opening angle (or equivalently the distance $r_3$ to close the triangle) by the full 3PCF, for cases where at least one of the sides is around the BAO scale ($r_1=100h^{-1}$Mpc).
 For the other side, $r_2$, we consider two cases: one along the diagonal ($r_2=r_1$), and another far from the diagonal ($r_2=30h^{-1}$Mpc).
 In both cases, the MG departures from GR show an oscillatory behavior, which is remnant of the multipole expansion, affecting both the signal and the error bars.
 In the diagonal case, the largest differences amongst models are found at certain values of the opening angle, with a particularly strong enhancement for the equilateral shape ($\theta=\pi/3$).
-Actually, for other bin pairs along the diagonal ($r_2=r_1$) away from the BAO scale, we often find stronger departures from GR around the equilateral shape.
-In contrast, the off-diagonal cases show a non-trivial small-to-large scale mixing with no particular features over the different MG models.
-Further realizations would be desirable to assess strong departures from GR.
+Actually, for other bin pairs along the diagonal ($r_2=r_1$) away from the BAO scale, we often find stronger departures from GR around the equilateral shape. {In agreement with these findings, it is worth mentioning that for the diagonal and in the non-BAO region the authors of \cite{Sugiyama:2020uil} show that the 3PCF exhibits a trough in the gravitational shift and tidal force terms.
+In contrast, the off-diagonal cases show a non-trivial small-to-large scale mixing with no particular features over the different MG models.} Further realizations would be desirable to assess strong departures from GR.
 A careful exploration of the non-diagonal regions may shed more light on the correlations between overdensities and underdensities, which should strongly differ from GR when screening mechanisms are at work.

 For all MG models, the small-scale region (where all triangle sides are $\lesssim 40h^{-1}$Mpc) contain important deviations from GR, as one would expect due to the nonlinear evolution of matter perturbations.
 This is clearly shown in Fig.~\ref{fig:3pcfmodels}, especially for the F4 model.
 Consequently, in the remaining part of this subsection we focus on the small-scale limit for both $r_1$ and $r_2$, where the overall variation with respect to GR is larger and the structure is richer.
 However, here we are reaching scales where the density of objects, together with the simulation resolution and the multipole truncation, disfavors the convergence of the Legendre series Eq.~(\ref{multi-dec}), especially in the diagonal case $(r_1 = r_2)$.
 Regardless of the convergence behavior, the multipole moments of the 3PCF nonetheless remain well-defined in and of themselves, hence one may still employ this decomposition truncated at a given $\ell$ as a discriminator to compare models.
 The behaviors are now rather particular to each pair of bins, with drastic changes from adjacent cells.
 This rapid variation implies the need for a careful choice of bin size, simulation resolution, and HOD properties.
 Again, further studies with higher simulation resolution, larger volume or more realizations of each model, and different HOD constructions may be required to fully assess the physical significance of the 3PCF structures due to MG on the shortest scales using the multipole expansion.